pshyong/Shibainu/doc/sprint 0/PB.md

   - Back buttons and reload should work as expected

 **Create a category under subpage:**
-- As a senior in university, I want to start a category about my specific program (such as CS) at my school so that all students can share our experiences.
+- As a second-year university student, I want to start a category about my specific program, medicine, at my school so that all students can share our experiences.
 - Estimate: 5
 - Priority: Highest
 - Criteria of Satisfaction: